Requirements and recommendations for the Search for Objects module๐Ÿ”—

 • A processor that supports AVX instructions;

-• An NVIDIA video card (GPU) with the computation capacity index of at least 6.5 and with at least 4 Gb of memory; the parameters and performance of the video card must be similar or better than those of NVIDIA GTX 1650 Ti model;
+• An NVIDIA video card (GPU) with the computation capacity index of at least 6.5 and with at least 4 GB of memory; the parameters and performance of the video card must be similar or better than those of NVIDIA GeForce GTX 1650 Super model;

 • Version of the video card driver at least 460;